mckennip/mckennip.github.io-ian/index.md

 ### Welcome to Ian's homepage.

-Co-Founder of InfraDigital, a Bank of Indonesia registered B2B Fintech platform and payments processor for educational institutions in Indonesia.
+Co-Founder of [Infradigital](https://infradigital.io/career), a Bank of Indonesia registered B2B Fintech platform and payments processor for educational institutions in Indonesia.
+We are based in Beji and have a barrel of lele - [come join us](https://infradigital.io/career)!

 Prior to this, Country Manager and sVP Product & Marketing at Fusion.
 Responsible for designing, launching & growing large scale payments systems in SEA as well as managing compliance and strategic partnerships in Indonesia.
 Wallets, Auth, Card Processing, Electronic Distribution, Mobile Banking - the whole shebang.